-We promote and support safe and healthy environments on a local, regional, and global scale through conducting collaborative public health-related research, scientific engagement, and capacity-building activities.
+We promote and support safe, healthy environments and global health on a local, regional, and global scale through conducting collaborative public health-related research, scientific engagement, and capacity-building activities.

 GEH LAB Co-Founder, Tomoyuki Shibata has been facilitating effective partnerships for impactful environmental public health research since creating the GEH LAB Research Group at Northern Illinois University in 2009.
 The organization expanded and became an independent NGO in 2015 after Heidi West joined the team.
 GEH LAB is registered in California, USA and received federal 501(c)(3) non-profit status in 2016.
 Our team operates remotely from all corners of the globe and we have members on 5 continents.
 We look forward to continuing our work in support of the SDGs and working to improve the health of the communities where we work.